RichardLitt/burntfen.com/_projects/publications.md

 _An incomplete list._

 * Littauer, Richard (2022). <a href="https://www.burntfen.com/publications/LittauerAFOBewicks.pdf">A Proposal for Renaming Bill Types of Bewick's Swans</a>.
 Poster presented at the Centennial Meeting of the Association of Field Ornithologists, Plymouth, MA, October 11, 2022. [bib](https://www.burntfen.com/publications/bib/LittauerAFOBewicks.bib)

+#### Contributions

+I have contributed to these publications, and am listed as a contributor:

+* National Academies of Sciences, Engineering, and Medicine.
+(2021). <a href="https://nap.nationalacademies.org/catalog/26308/developing-a-toolkit-for-fostering-open-science-practices-proceedings-of">Developing a toolkit for fostering open science practices: Proceedings of a workshop.</a>